Commitment to disclosure

 Flight Centre will advise the market in advance of open briefings via the ASX and Flight Centre’s website, lodge all presentation materials with the ASX prior to the presentation commencing and place such information on Flight Centre’s website promptly following completion of the briefing.
 Flight Centre may web cast its open briefings at the time they occur and if so, will keep a clearly dated historical archive record of the web cast for at least a 6 month period.
-This information will be retained by the Communications and Investor Relations Manager.
+This information will be retained by the Global Media and Investor Relations Manager.

 Public speeches will often be categorised as open briefings and these will be lodged first with the ASX if they contain material Price Sensitive Information and will also be posted on Flight Centre’s website.